RPR-2019/rpr20-projekat-arovcanin1/README.md

 </p>

 ## Description
 It is known that the organization of health care institutions is very important.
 Ordination "Salutem" through the application of the same name allows you easy access to medical services.
-The goal of the application is to enable easier interaction between doctors and patients.
+The primary goal of the application is to enable easy interaction between doctors and patients.
+The "Salutem" application was developed to optimize the clinic's business, reduce paperwork and save time.